Skip to main content

 What Bellair protects

 Heathy woodlands on these properties are dominated by Red Stringybark, Long-leaf Box, Grey Box, Red Box and Yellow Gum.
-Under these is a diverse range of shrubs including Spreading Wattle, Flame Heath and Twiggy bush-pea.
+Growing underneath these trees is a diverse range of shrubs including Spreading Wattle, Flame Heath and Twiggy bush-pea.
 There is also a section of Grassy Woodland as well as various rare orchids.

 The reserves will be a refuge for declining woodland birds such as the Hooded Robin (Melanodryas cucullata), Black-chinned Honeyeater (Melithreptus gularis) and Brown-headed Honeyeater (Melithreptus brevirostris).
 The Brown Treecreeper (Climacteris picumnus victoriae) has been observed.
 It's expected to provide habitat for Swift Parrots as well as Lace Monitors (endangered in Victoria).